 The current implementation only inserts the JIT hint of can_enter_jit following the CALL_ONLY instruction.
 This means that the JIT only traces the tail-recursive invocation in Erlang code, which has a very similar semantic to the loop in imperative programming languages like Python.

 We have also written a single scheduler to implement the language level process in a single core.
 There is a runable queue in the scheduler.
 On each iteration, the scheduler pops one element (which is a process object with dispatch loop) from the queue, and executes the dispatch loop of the process object.
-In the dispatch loop, however, there is a counter-call “reduction”einside the dispatch loop.
+In the dispatch loop, however, there is a counter-call “reduction” inside the dispatch loop.
 The reduction decrements during the execution of the loop, and when the reduction becomes 0, the dispatch loop terminates.
 Then the scheduler pushes that element into the runable queue again, and pops the next element for the queue, and so on.

 We are planning to implement a multi-process scheduler for multi-core CPUs, which will require multiple schedulers and even multiple runable queues for each core, but that will be another story. :-)